-That said, in line with the employer's obligations under the Workplace Health and Safety Act, the employer should take reasonable steps that are necessary to ensure the health and safety of all employees at work, which arguably includes directing employees with flu-like symptoms not to come to work.
+With the reported information from the employees, and in line with the employer's obligations under the Workplace Health and Safety Act, the employer should take reasonable steps that are necessary to ensure the health and safety of all employees whose jobs cannot be undertaken from home and need to go into work, which arguably includes directing employees with flu-like symptoms, and whose jobs cannot be carried out from home, not to come to work and to see a doctor.

-10. If employees are sent on suspension from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid?
+If employees are suspended from work, or refuse to come to work or if an operation is being shut down. do the employees still need to be paid?